hschafer2017/HSCHAFER-Portfolio/README.md

 ## UX
 My goal in the design was to make it as easy as possible to access information on the site, while striving for a minimalist design.
 The greyscale color scheme was chosen to create a sleek and modern feel.

-For employers, I wanted to provide them with a brief overview of myself and my capabilites via a user friendly design.
+For employers, I wanted to provide them with a brief overview of myself and my capabilities via a user friendly design.
 This way, they would be able to get a glimpse of who I am, my background, work I've done, and my skills, with the option to contact me if they choose.
 In the 'Work/Travail' section, I wanted them to be able to quickly access work that I've done, providing a short summary of the project and main technologies with a link to each GitHub Repository and live demo.
 A link to my LinkedIn profile, my GitHub, and a downloadable PDF version of my CV were also provided for their ease of access.

 ## Technologies